-When people mention risky activities, showering, bathing, or simply using the bathroom are not often at the top of the list.
+When people describe risky activities, showering, bathing, or simply using the bathroom are not often at the top of the list.

 However, bathing can be one of the riskier daily activities as the bathroom can be the most dangerous room in the house.

 For older adults or individuals with limited mobility, the bathroom can be a tricky place to maneuver.
 Bathrooms are often small with limited space.
 They may have narrow doorways that make them difficult to access and use with a mobility aid.

-Here are some tips and advice for caregivers on how to make the bathroom safe for seniors.
+Here are some tips and advice for caregivers on how to make the bathroom safe for older adults.

 - Towel bars, soap dishes, or toilet paper holders should not be used to hold onto or support weight.
 These bathroom fixtures are usually not installed into the studs of the wall.
 They could loosen or break resulting in a serious fall.
 Even towel bars that may seem to be secured into the wall should not be used for support as the bar that is used to hold the towel may break.
 There are plenty of bathroom aids and safety equipment on the market that can replace ordinary bathroom fixtures to make the bathroom safer.

 - Shower doors should not be used to support an individual’s weight or to hold onto as the shower doors can slip off of the shower track.

 - Install grab bars into the bathtub or shower walls.
 Grab bars should be installed into the studs of the wall and can be purchased from your local health care or home care store.
 It is important to have an assessment completed to determine the most functional location and position for the safety grab bars for the care recipient.

 - If using a clamp-on tub rail, it’s important to know the construction of the bathtub (for example acrylic, fiberglass, ceramic, etc.) and check the manufacturer’s recommendations for the safe use of the tub rail and any recommended precautions.